w3c/wot-architecture/proposals/WoT Architecture Explainer - Diff.md

 < network interactions, sensing, and actuation.
 ---
 > network interactions, sensing, and actuation during "normal operation".
+235c333
+< invoking an action, or subscribing to an event notification, among others.
+---
+> invoking an action, or subscribing to an event notification, among others.
 240c338
 < These protocols are used both to support its own interactions
 ---